gauenk/stnls/README.md

 We propose spatially batching the fold and unfold across any fixed subset of the original image (or video).
 This upper-bounds the memory consumption of any patch-based method.

+## Related Code

+In this section, we distinguish this code-based from similar code:

+[_NAT_](https://github.com/SHI-Labs/Neighborhood-Attention-Transformer): This paper proposes using a neighborhood window for the attention map, rather than the entire image.
+A core CUDA kernel, [linked here](https://github.com/SHI-Labs/Neighborhood-Attention-Transformer/blob/main/natten/src/nattenqkrpb_cuda_kernel.cu), efficiently computes a neighborhood dot-product between Q and V. The `dnls` code base's `search` function is similar, but computes patch similarity (i) with an optional optical flow and (ii) using the L2-norm instead of the dot product.